catppuccin/catppuccin/docs/contributing.md

 git remote remove template
 ```

-5. When pushing, you might get the error message:
+5. Make the template its own repository by running
 ```
-! [remote rejected] main -> main (shallow update not allowed)
-error: failed to push some refs to 'https://github.com/<user>/<port>.git'
+git reset $(git commit-tree HEAD^{tree} -m "feat: initial commit")
 ```

-To fix it, please use `git push --force` on the first push to your user repository.
+6. Set up the rest of your port, and push it to your user repository!

 &nbsp;